jim-dale/SqlBulkCopyAdapter/README.md

 - [License](#license)

 ## Introduction
-The `SqlBulkCopyAdapter` is a .NET library designed to facilitate the rapid upload of data to SQL Server using the `SqlBulkCopy` class.
-This library provides a simple and efficient way to perform bulk inserts, making it ideal for applications that need to handle large volumes of data.
+The `SqlBulkCopyAdapter` is sample code to demostrate the rapid upload of data to SQL Server using the `SqlBulkCopy` class.
+The code provides a simple and efficient way to perform bulk inserts, making it ideal for applications that need to handle large volumes of data.

 ## Features
 - High-performance bulk data insertion